 - For Professionals

-We strive to enable individuals, couples and families to recognise their strengths and resilience and move towards their full potential.
+We strive to enable people to recognise their strengths and resilience and move towards their full potential.
 We believe that in order to do this, it is important to create a safe, open and collaborative therapy space in which to explore both these strengths but also the difficulties that keep people stuck.
-We aim to help people understand where their difficulties have come from, what keeps the difficulties going and ultimately to support you to work towards your goals and a more positive experience of life.

 How we work